-Although much is known about the functional and structural connections among these structures, it’s not well understood how information is neurally represented across varying spatial scales (Haxby et al., 2014).
-Most of the investigations exploring neural mechanisms behind developmental changes in emotion employ univariate methods (Camacho et al., 2019), which obscure the more granular voxel-level differences that might be present among adults and children.
-Although they have guided our understanding of neural activity for decades, mass univariate neuroimaging techniques are limited in their ability to disentangle multidimensional information associated with stimuli groups (Popal et al., 2019).
-For instance, if a univariate examination finds no difference between group responses when viewing emotional stimuli, it is unclear whether there exist granular and informative differences, as any potential variations are subsumed when neural responses are averaged together.
+Although much is known about the functional and structural connections among these structures, how information is neurally represented is less well understood (Haxby et al., 2014).
+Most of the investigations exploring neural mechanisms behind developmental changes in affectivity characterize the strength of activation (Camacho et al., 2019), which may obscure more granular differences in how these stimuli are represented in the brain among adults and children (Popal et al., 2019).
+For instance, if a univariate examination finds no difference between group responses when viewing affectively valenced stimuli, it is unclear whether granular and informative differences exist within neural representations, as any potential variations are subsumed when neural responses are averaged together.
 Techniques such as representational similarity analysis (RSA) (Kriegeskorte et al., 2008) allow us to relate condition pairs using a metric that measures dissimilarity, or similarity, depending upon the framing, between groups of correlative pairs and corresponding patterns of neural activity responding to each type of stimuli (Dimsdale-Zucker & Ranganath, 2018).

-RSA, as it applies to neural data, assumes that when a highly similar pattern of neural activation within an ROI is observed in response to different stimuli all holding one characteristic in common, the observed response is a product of that common characteristic.
-In other words, using RSA to analyze neural patterns among ROIs in response to a stimuli quality, a value can be derived that theoretically approximates the strength of the representation of that quality in a particular region (Chen et al., 2020).
-A lack of correlation, or a value of 0, among stimuli suggests complete dissimilarity in neural patterns and that the common characteristic is not being represented within that region (See Popal et al., 2019).
-This allows us to tease apart whether there is neural differentiation when processing distinct emotional stimuli categories, or if these patterns remain the same.
-Similarly, the ability to evaluate granular activity in discrete brain regions can tell us more about the fidelity of information processing in comparison to each other.
-Thus, the aim of this research is to close the gap of our understanding of developmental differences in emotional representation using more modern methodology.
+Thus, the aim of this research is to further our understanding of developmental differences in affective representation using more modern methodology.

 1.1 Study Goals and Hypotheses

-We applied an RSA approach to neuroimaging data collected from a sample of adults and young children who viewed videos of both positive and negative affective stimuli in order to determine whether developmental differences exist in affective representations.
+We applied an RSA approach to neuroimaging data collected from a sample of adults and children who viewed videos of both positive and negative affective social scenes from popular children’s movies, as well as neutrally valenced control stimuli, in order to determine whether developmental differences exist in affective representations.
 This was a secondary analysis of data originally collected by Karim & Perlman (2017), which solely investigated univariate activation and did not explore affective representations in the amygdala, NAcc, or vmPFC.

-We hypothesized that children would generate greater pattern similarity relative to their older counterparts.
-We also expected that the difference between children and adult subcortical ROIs (amygdala & NAcc) would be less than the difference between adults and children in the vmPFC.
-Understanding how children process representations of emotional stimuli contributes not only to theories of neural processing but also provides practical knowledge of the developmental growth of higher-order thinking.
+In line with developmental research suggesting the development of greater affective expressive and comprehension complexity with age, we hypothesized that children would generate greater pattern similarity relative to their older counterparts in response to valenced stimuli.
+Furthermore, due to the late functional development of the vmPFC, as well as the late development of projections from the mPFC region to subcortical structures, we expected that the difference in representational pattern similarity between children and adult subcortical ROIs (amygdala & NAcc) would be less than the difference between adults and children in the vmPFC.
+Understanding how children process representations of affectively valenced stimuli contributes not only to theories of neural processing but also provides practical knowledge of the developmental growth of higher-order thinking.

+Finally, we expected that negatively valenced stimuli would generate greater representational similarity than positive valenced stimuli in both adults and children, due to evidence supporting the existence of negativity biases demonstrating reasonable consistency across individuals (Baumeister, Bratslavsky, Finkenauer, & Vohs, 2001).
+We also hypothesized a relative lack of differentiation, combined with the increased survival salience that negativity may signal (O’Toole et al., 2020; Pratto & John, 1991), may result in this effect being more pronounced in children relative to adults.

 2.0 Materials & Methods 2.1 Participants